ImperialCollegeLondon/guikit/docs/howtos/add_plugin.md

 1. Create a subpackage (i.e. a folder with an `__init__.py` within) somewhere in the code structure to hold your plugin.
-Typically, this will be within the `extensions` package, for exmaple in `my_app/extensions/new_plugin`.
+Typically, this will be within the `extensions` package, for example in `my_app/extensions/new_plugin`.
-1. Add that location, replacig slashes by periods `.`, to the `config.PLUGINS` list.
+1. Add that location, replacing slashes by periods `.`, to the `config.PLUGINS` list.
-1. Subclass `guikit.plugins.PluginBase` class somewhere within your plugin.
+1. Subclass `guikit.plugins.PluginBase` somewhere within your plugin.
 This is the class that will provide the specific components of the GUI that this plugin contributes with.
 More on this below.
 1. Import that subclass in the `__init__.py` file of your plugin.